Animenosekai/nasse/README.md

 ...     """
 ...     return get_accounts()
 ```

+> **Note**
+> The name of the endpoint will be the name of the function and its category will be the name of the file you defined the function in.
+>
+> We understand that it is not required to list all parameters in the doc-string.

 It is very important to rightfully document your endpoints because it will be used to process the requests and validate the inputs.